 - De Diego will have enhanced security staffing plan at the school.
-As the designated welcoming school, De Diego will receive additional security to support the increased number of students as well as to ease the transition for De Duprey and Von Humboldt students joining De Diego.
-The security staff from De Duprey and Von Humboldt will join the security staff at De Diego in order to facilitate this transition by providing a familiar face for De Duprey and Von Humboldt students.
-Currently, De Diego has 2 full time security officers.
-Currently, De Duprey and Von Humboldt have a combined 5 full time security officers who will join the security team at De Diego in the fall.
+As the designated welcoming school, De Diego will receive additional security to support the increased number of students as well as to ease the transition for Von Humboldt students joining De Diego.
+The security staff from Von Humboldt will be extended offers to be redeployed to De Diego in order to facilitate this transition by providing a familiar face for Von Humboldt.
+Last school year, De Diego had 2 full time security officers.
+Von Humboldt had 5 full time security officers.
 As a result, the new security staff at De Diego will have a total of 7 full time security officers.
-All security staff will be provided supplemental training on the importance of the integration of the two student populations into the new welcoming school. - De Diego will have enhanced safety technology.
-De Diego will have the following safety technology capabilities: - o Enhanced camera system with digital recording and monitoring capabilities.
-All surveillance will be accessible by school administration and the CPS Office of Safety and Security's Student Safety Center. - Access Control System the school already has an "Ai-phone" camera and buzzer system to allow security and staff to monitor the front entrance and grant access to appropriate visitors. - o Entry Screening Equipment De Diego will have access to a metal detector and hand wands.
+All security staff will be provided supplemental training on the importance of the integration of the two student populations into the new welcoming school. - A review of the safety technology for De Diego is noted below, along with enhancements that will be made: - Camera System De Diego's camera system will be enhanced with digital recording and monitoring capabilities.
+All surveillance will be accessible by school administration and the CPS Office of Safety and Security's Student Safety Center. - Access Control System The school already has an entry door buzzer system with a camera to allow security and staff to monitor the front entrance and grant access to appropriate visitors. - Entry Screening Equipment De Diego will have access to a metal detector and hand wands.